Why Are Meadow Voles In My Yard And Garden This Fall

 In order to make your property uninviting to meadow voles, there are several things you can do.

 - Keep your grass trimmed short.
 Meadow voles prefer long grass and are not as likely to hang around in short grass.

 - Build a fence around your garden that also goes into the earth by at least 10 inches.
 This will prevent the voles from burrowing into your garden from underground.

 - Put protective skirting around the bottoms of your trees.

 - Check around the outside of your home for any holes, gaps, or cracks that a vole could fit through to get inside, and repair them as needed.

 - Keep landscaping neatly trimmed around your house.

-If you do discover meadow voles on your property or in your home, it’s a good idea to bring in a professional pest control company to take care of the problem.
+If you do discover meadow voles on your Moline residential or commercial property, it’s a good idea to bring in a professional pest control company to take care of the problem.
 Meadow voles can reproduce quite rapidly and a small issue can quickly turn into a big problem.
 Here at Quik-Kill Pest Eliminators, we’ve been taking care of pest problems since 1929.
 We can help you eliminate your meadow vole infestation and keep your garden, lawn, and home in tiptop shape.
 Call us today to learn more about our residential pest control programs in your area!